keenethics/sendsteps-dashboard/README.md

 This is app to manage your presentation which you can create  in PowerPoint using plugin.

-dashboard.sendsteps.com - current old dashboard version
+dashboard.sendsteps.com - current old dashboard version<br />
 sendsteps.me - response site

 ## Getting started